 In broad terms, an engagement ring is given as an ‘absolute gift’ and, as such, belongs to the person to whom it was given.
 The law takes no account of which partner calls off the engagement.
 Regardless of who broke off the relationship the ring does not have to be given back.

-There is, however, one important exception to this: if the ring is given on the condition, stated or implied, that the ring should be returned if the marriage does not go ahead.
-In this case, the ring would have to be returned.
+This is the one important exception.
+If the ring is given on the condition, stated or implied, that it should be returned if the marriage does not go ahead, the ring would have to be given back.
+However in practical terms, unless you’ve taken the romantic step of getting that in writing, then it may not be as simple as that.

 Does it make a difference if the ring is a family heirloom?